cognusion/AllHandsOnDeck/README.md

 ## Timeouts

 Timeouts in All may not work how you expect them to.
 They are not per-command, or per-session, or per-host, or per-workflow: They are per-All-operation.
-So if you specify a 5 second timeout, and are asking 1000 hosts to execute 16 commands in a workflow, they've all got 5 seconds before All bails, and who-knows-what ends up happening on-systems.
+So if you specify a 5 second timeout, and are asking 1000 hosts to execute 16 commands in a workflow, with a _-max_ of 15, they've all got 5 seconds before All bails, and who-knows-what ends up happening on-systems.
 For that reason, a "mintimeout" is available in each workflow, to automatically bump the timeout if it isn't already.
 This should generally be generously high.

 ## Concurrency

 One thing to remember, especially with regards to the timeouts, is that All does launch commands and workflows in parallel*ish* against all of the relevant hosts.
-Delays connection to or getting returns from one or more hosts do not hold up others, although they will delay the operation.
+Delays connecting to or getting returns from one or more hosts do not hold up others, although they will delay the operation.

+There is a gating mechanism that keeps the number of simultaneous operations to a sane limit, in order to prevent exhausting socket/open file resources on the running host (I'm looking at you, MacOS). _-max_ or the misc _maxexecs_ controls how many can be executing at a time.
+This number should be kept under 10% of the open file limit for your user, and defaults to 15.

 Forward, Ho